firebase/quickstart-ios/firebaseai/README.md

 You should now be able to build and run the sample!

+### Request logging

+The `-FIRDebugEnabled` option is set as a command line argument in the build scheme to log server requests to the console.
+Remove the option to turn off the logging.

 ## Documentation

 To learn more about the Firebase AI SDK, check out the